paul-distefano/graphrag-toolkit/README.md

 The toolkit uses low-level [LlamaIndex](https://docs.llamaindex.ai/en/stable/)  components – data connectors, metadata extractors, and transforms – to implement much of the graph construction process.
 By default, the toolkit uses [Amazon Neptune Analytics](https://docs.aws.amazon.com/neptune-analytics/latest/userguide/what-is-neptune-analytics.html) or [Amazon Neptune Database](https://docs.aws.amazon.com/neptune/latest/userguide/intro.html) for its graph store, and Neptune Analytics or [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html) for its vector store, but it also provides extensibility points for adding alternative graph stores and vector stores.
 The default backend for LLMs and embedding models is [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/); but, as with the stores, the toolkit can be configured for other LLM and embedding model backends using LlamaIndex abstractions.

+If you're running on AWS, there's a quick start AWS CloudFormation template in the [examples](./examples) directory.
+Note that you must run your application in an AWS region containing the Amazon Bedrock foundation models used by the toolkit (see the [configuration](./docs/configuration.md#graphragconfig) section in the documentation for details on the default models used), and must [enable access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to these models before running any part of the solution.

 ## Installation

 The graphrag-toolkit requires python and [pip](http://www.pip-installer.org/en/latest/) to install.
 You can install the graphrag-toolkit using pip: